 Q. Which s’mores makers give the most authentic results?

 A. All s’mores makers deliver delicious treats, but some who use devices powered by the microwave or electricity say they miss the toasted texture of campfire marshmallows.
 Most oven s’mores makers do not stay in the oven long enough for the marshmallows to brown.
 Since canned chafing fuel actually ignites, s’mores makers that use them for heating give the closest match.
 Be sure to look for fuel cans specifically marked for making s’mores to be sure the liquid is safe for direct cooking instead of heating in a chafing dish.

 Q. Is there a healthy way to make s’mores?

-A. Healthy s’mores seem like a contradiction in terms; classic s’mores are packed with carbohydrates, processed ingredients and sugar.
+A. Healthy s’mores seem like a contradiction in terms; classic s’mores are packed with carbohydrates, processed ingredients, and sugar.
 If you want to cut calories or boost nutritional content, look for fiber-rich graham crackers and vegan marshmallows.
 If flour is the problem, gluten-free graham crackers can get you back in the s’mores game.
 Or, swap out your crackers for apple slices for a s’more/candied apple combo.
-Dark chocolate, which has more nutritional value, can replace milk chocolate bars.
+Dark chocolate, which has more nutritional content, can replace milk chocolate bars.